xxyzz/myblog/_posts/2019-04-05-rules-to-rule-by.md

 You might notice the blog theme is changed because I'm preparing to use the minima dark theme, but after three months there is still [not any progress](https://github.com/jekyll/minima/pull/335)...

-And I also generated a [PGP key](/about).
+And I also generated a [GPG key](/about).
 It's way more convenient than I thought, not matter encrypt emails or sign commits are just as normal use.